andrew/ultimate-awesome/README.md

 - [awesome-command-palette](https://github.com/gorkemcetin/awesome-command-palette) - Awesome command palette libraries, implementations and blog posts.
 - [Awesome-MCP-Servers-directory](https://github.com/habitoai/Awesome-MCP-Servers-directory) - A comprehensive collection of Model Context Protocol (MCP) servers categorized by functionality.
 This repository helps developers and AI enthusiasts discover and utilize the wide array of available MCP servers for various applications.
 - [awesome-administration](https://github.com/hacklschorsch/awesome-administration) - A curated list of open government initiatives - public money, public code!.
-- [awesome-polymarket-tools](https://github.com/harish-garg/awesome-polymarket-tools) - This list compiles the best Polymarket tools and resources for traders, developers, and researchers.
 - [awesome-ai-gtm](https://github.com/hculap/awesome-ai-gtm) - A curated list of AI agents and tools for building autonomous Go-to-Market (GTM) funnels - from ideation to customer success.
 - [awesome-ai-api-projects](https://github.com/HeMuling/awesome-ai-api-projects) - A list of projects that can use various ai api 可以使用ai api的各种项目列表.
 - [awesome-x](https://github.com/hiifong/awesome-x) - :sparkles:Awesome list All in one.